riverbed/riverbed-operator/README.md

 ```
 Minor 2.x upgrades can be applied by simply running the install instructions above.

+After an upgrade, you should restart any instrumented applications that were started prior to the upgrade.

 # Configure the Riverbed Operator
 The Customer ID and Analysis Server Host will need to be configured for the APM Agent.
 Additional configuration may be required (outlined below)
 ```